The Schoolyard Rock Climbing

 Hike in on the First Creek Trail.
 About the time the main trail drops into the sandy canyon bottom, exit left and follow faint trails up an indefinite ridge to reach the cliffs.
 As you reach the top of the ridge, bear left for routes near the Coffin Corner, or right for routes near the Schoolyard Bully.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Schoolyard:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Schoolyard:

 Featured Route For The Schoolyard

 Return of the Jedi 5.9 5c 17 VI 17 HVS 5a Nevada